darenwelsh/EVANav/README.md

 * Handrail list (does not include distance between each handrail pair)
 * Ability to upload model files (I have not tested this)

+Here is a screenshot of the front end as of fall 2017:
+![Demo](images/Demo.png)

+### Forward work
 Here is a non-exhaustive list of remaining work:
+1. Verify basic functionality
+1. Update model to include all of ISS (data is provided in [0.1.0 release](https://github.com/darenwelsh/EVANav/releases/tag/0.1.0))
+1. Add extra highlighting or some halo effect to make start and end points more obvious in 3d model
-* Use the wingspan slider input to effect the potential paths calculated
+1. Use the wingspan slider input to effect the potential paths calculated
-* Add distances between each handrail pair in each path
+1. Add distances between each handrail pair in each path
+1. Allow users to click a handrail in the 3d model to select start and end points
-* Add UI and update calculation for other factors:
+1. Add UI and update calculation to avoid hazards
-  * Avoid hazards
-  * Two crew members, deconflict routes
+1. Add UI and update calculation accounting for 2 crew members, to deconflict routes
-  * Add waypoint(s)
+1. Add UI and update calculation to allow additional waypoint(s)
-  * Minimize rotations and plane changes
+1. Add UI and update calculation to minimize suit rotations and plane changes (translating around corners and edges)
-* Consider safety tether routing:
-  * Display tether routing
+1. Display tether routing
-  * Suggest fairleads to avoid hazards
-  * Deconflict tethers from two crew
+1. Deconflict tethers from two crew
-* Update model to include all of ISS (data will be provided)

-Here is a screenshot of the front end:
-![Demo](images/Demo.png)
+1. Suggest fairleads to avoid hazards
+1. Integrate output into DOUG application
+1. Verify functionality of UI to drag and drop new model file